 Break It Down

-Often in counseling, you start with a big goal.
-Big goals aren't friendly though.
+Often, in counseling, you start with a big goal.
+Big goals aren't friendly, though.
 How would you measure this goal?

-Student will improve their conflict resolution skills.
+The student will improve their conflict resolution skills.

 You have to break it down.
 For this example, I would break it down into many smaller skills.
 You may want the student to: